flatironinstitute/finufft/docs/usage_many.rst

 the ndata vectors into blocks of size nthreads (the available thread number).
 Each block is handled together via FFTW and OpenMP parallelism.
 For instance, for type-1:

-  1) Each thread calls a single-threaded spreader, reusing a precomputed sorted index list.
+#.
+Each thread calls a single-threaded spreader, reusing a precomputed sorted index list.
-  2) Apply FFT on nthreads vectors of data using FFTW's "many" interface.
+#.
+Apply FFT on nthreads vectors of data using FFTW's "many dft" interface.
-  3) Each thread calls a single-threaded deconvolve function.
+#.
+Each thread calls a single-threaded deconvolve function.

 This requires ndata times the RAM overhead than the plain interface.

 It would also be possible to call multi-threaded spreading, sequentially